-Starbucks has only just opened its doors in Milan this year (2018), so there is no takeaway coffee, no small, medium or large frappe, no free wifi or working on a computer at the cafe’.
+Starbucks opened its doors in Milan in 2018 and has been reasonably successful and has even opened a second store with another projected opening in Rome.
+But despite its popularity there is usually no take-away coffee, no small, medium or large sized drinks, and no free wifi or working on a computer at the cafe’.
 Sniff!

-I feel a little embarrassed for my Italian friends and family when I explain their avoidance of cold things in summer to others, as they believe it is bad for your health.
-It seems Italians are slight hypochondriacs and avoid icy drinks (except for granita) and air conditioning as they fear it could make them sick or in some extreme cases kill.
+I feel a little embarrassed for my Italian friends and family when I explain their avoidance of cold in summer to others, as they believe it is terrible for your health.
+Italians are slightly hypochondriacs and avoid icy drinks (except for granita) and air conditioning as they fear it could make them sick or, in some extreme cases, kill them.

-My husband is always telling me the same story about a school friend of his who drank an icy cold drink one summer and consequently dropped dead as the difference in temperature sent his body into shock.
-If this story were true, then I surely would have died of brain freeze many years ago.
+My husband is always telling me the same story about a school friend who drank an icy cold drink one summer and consequently dropped dead as the difference in temperature sent his body into shock; if this story were true, I would have died of brain freeze many years ago.

 If you don’t have any middle names, lucky you!!

-I’ve always had problems as my mother named me like a member of the British royal family with two middle names.
-In Australia, I always have to spell out my complex Italian surname as no one understood it or can pronounce it.
-So when I moved to Italy, I thought that’d be the end of that.
+I’ve always had problems as my mother named me a member of the British royal family with two middle names.
+In Australia, I always had to spell out my complex Italian surname as no one understood it or could pronounce it.
+So when I moved to Italy, I thought that’d be the end.